 Statement by Glenn Stevens, Governor: Monetary Policy Decision

 The global economy is continuing to grow, at a lower than average pace.
 Several advanced economies have recorded improved conditions over the past year, but conditions have become more difficult for a number of emerging market economies.
-Actions by Chinese policymakers have been supporting growth, but the underlying pace of China's growth appears to be moderating.
+Actions by Chinese policymakers are supporting the near-term growth outlook, but the underlying pace of China's growth appears to be moderating.

 Commodity prices are above recent lows, but this follows very substantial declines over the past couple of years.
 Australia's terms of trade remain much lower than they had been in recent years.